Yishak-Ali/Clash-Royale-API-Data-Analysis/README.md

 ## Introduction

-This project pulls game data from the global hit strategy game [Clash Royale](https://en.wikipedia.org/wiki/Clash_Royale) via its official API and aims to provide recent match performance and strategic meta insights for the top 100 Path of Legend game mode players (ranked by season 2/25 final results).
+This project pulls game data from the global hit strategy game, [Clash Royale](https://en.wikipedia.org/wiki/Clash_Royale), via its official API and aims to provide recent match performance and strategic meta insights for the top 100 Path of Legend game mode players (ranked by season 2/25 final results).
 The work utilizes Python to make the API requests and perform EDA and Tableau for reporting.
 While mostly a fun passion project, it is a viable way to track ones favorite elite players, what cards they're using / winning with / losing to, etc.

 ## Key Outputs